1989 Richmond (Yorks) by-election

 The Labour Party achieved only fourth place in the election, at that time their worst position in any English by-election since World War II.

 Hague retained the seat for the next 26 years, winning re-election at the 1992, 1997, 2001, 2005 and 2010 general elections.
+The Conservative Party would not win another by-election until Uxbridge, eight years later, after the Conservatives had left government, by which time Hague was party leader.
+The next occasion when they won a by-election in government was not until the 2014 Newark by-election, 25 years later.

-Results
+Result

 Anthony Millns was an independent candidate who used his occupation "University Information Officer" on the ballot paper.
 His campaign was focused on keeping the brewery company Theakstons within British ownership.